ceford/cefjdemos-data-jdm-user-en/articles/fields/adding-custom-fields-calendar-field.md

 An error in the date is corrected on save to a new date.
 For example, a date of 2024-14-02 is corrected to 2025-02-02.

-The following screebshot shows an Acquisition date:
+The following screenshot shows an Acquisition date:

 ![acquisition date entry](../../../en/images/fields/fields-date-entry.png "Acquisition Date")